xaethos/heroku-rake/README.md

 `heroku` command.
 We're also assuming you've created your Heroku app and the necessary Git remotes.

+The gem also currently assumes you're using Rails.
+Pull requests to make it framework-agnostic would be welcomed.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to the development group in your application's Gemfile:

 ```ruby
 gem 'heroku-rake'